 The unpaved, 10-mile road weaves through massive redwoods for a stunningly scenic drive.
 Narrow and sometimes riddled with potholes, it is best to take it slow and savor the beauty along the way.

-Travelers can utilize the pullouts to pause and really take in the gorgeous surroundings.
+Travelers should utilize the pullouts to pause and really take in the gorgeous surroundings.

 #5 Explore Crescent City Downtown